Marijuana edibles becoming growing issue in Georgia, nationwide

 They're taking up more and more space inside the GBI crime lab.

-The tainted treats come in many varieties, including Rice Krispie treats, brownies and Goldfish crackers.
+The tainted treats come in many varieties, including Rice Krispie treats, gummy candies, brownies and Goldfish crackers.

 The GBI actually had to get an extra freezer just to accommodate all of the food samples waiting for testing that are suspected of containing THC, the active ingredient in marijuana.